 This paper argues that privacy should be defined by the role it plays in social and political life.
 Privacy’s function, on this view, is to protect individuals through reliable barriers to the flow of information about them.
 What matters are privacy protections – the protections produced by those barriers.
 To say that someone is entitled to privacy is, on this account, to say that they are entitled to such protections.
 I show how this functional account helps explain why privacy protections appear disjointed across cultures, over time, and especially in response to technological change.
 I then argue that an individual’s normative entitlement to a particular privacy protection depends on how that protection relates to informational justice, whose requirements extend beyond the domain of privacy.
 In doing so, I aim to recast philosophical debates about privacy as part of a broader discussion of what informational justice demands of us.

-A paper that explains and makes sense of a common misconception in the privacy literature
+A paper that diagnoses a fundamental problem in the privacy literature

 Beyond privacy